TU-Wien-dataLAB/Grader-Service/README.rst

 The ``<token>`` has to be the same value as the JupyterHub service token specified earlier.
 The ``grader_service_dir`` directory has to be an existing directory with appropriate permissions to let the grader service read and write from it.

+Alternatively, you can run ``grader-service --generate-config -f /path/to/grader_service_config.py`` to generate the skeleton for the config file that show all possible configuration options.

 Furthermore the database must be initialized before we can start the service.
 To do this navigate to the ``grader_service_dir`` that was specified and execute the following command: ::